rovers0/anime-website/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+##Installation Instructions
+Run git clone
+Configure your .env file
+Run composer update from the projects root folder
+From the projects root folder run php artisan key:generate From the projects root folder run php artisan migrate Configure jwplayer client and sercet in ChapterController file From the projects root folder run php artisan serve
 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.